21 Unhealthy Boundaries with Ex-Wife & Ways to Prevent Them

 You and your ex-wife must be willing to compromise.
 When your ex-wife lacks the willingness to adapt to unanticipated situations and be flexible, you will be put in a tight spot.
 However, your children will be the ones most affected by her stubbornness.

-Behaving Badly Towards You
+Behaving Badly Toward You

 exes fighting